How to Avoid Weight Gain After Breast Cancer

 And steady, healthy weight loss is possible.
 Rock recently led a trial of nearly 700 overweight or obese breast cancer survivors who had begun treatment nearly two years earlier.
 The women who followed a reduced-calorie diet and exercised an hour daily lost, on average, 6 percent of their body weight within a year.
 “Exercise is critical because it helps promote retention of muscle mass and may help women maintain the weight they’ve lost,” says Rock.
 (The American Cancer Society recommends fitting two strength-training sessions plus 150 minutes of moderate physical activity or 75 minutes of vigorous activity into your week.)

-When it comes to healthier eating, the SmartPoints system in the Weight Watchers program works harder for you than simply counting calories.
+When it comes to healthier eating, the SmartPoints system in the WW program works harder for you than simply counting calories.
 It nudges you toward nutritious foods that fuel you, such as fruits, veggies, whole grains, low-fat dairy, lean meats, legumes, and healthy oils.
 Every food is assigned its own SmartPoints value—an easy-to-use number based on four components: calories, saturated fat, sugar, and protein.
 You will be assigned a Daily Target each day and staying within this Target can help you lose weight at a safe rate of up to 2 pounds per week.
-Also, Members receive constant accountability and support from a variety of sources: at meetings, from coaching available 24/7, and on the Weight Watchers Connect app, where Members share successes, challenges, and inspiring stories of life on Plan.
+Also, members receive constant accountability and support from a variety of sources: at Workshops, from coaching available 24/7, and on the WW Connect app, where members share successes, challenges, and inspiring stories of life on plan.

 Even if losing weight sounds like a daunting addition to your recovery to-do list, Doyle suggests how to make it as easy on yourself as possible.
 Start with small changes that will help you feel in charge of your health again.
 “When you were going through treatment, there were so many things going on in your life that you couldn’t control,” she says.
 “But having the opportunity to take back control of your life and positively affect your health will be a huge step forward for you.”